-In Visual Basic 2010 programming, a sequence of instructions that is repeated until a certain condition is met is called looping.
-For example, we can write VB code that adds a series of numbers until the sum exceeds a certain value or a VB program that asks the user to enter data repeatedly until he or she enters the word 'Finish'.
-In Visual Basic 2010, we have three types of Loops, they are the For.....Next loop, the Do loop. and the While.....End while loop
+Visual Basic 2012 allows a procedure to be repeated as many times as long as the processor and memory could support.
+This is generally called looping .
+Looping is required when we need to process something repetitively until a certain condition is met.
+For example, we can design a program that adds a series of numbers until the sum exceeds a certain value, or a program that asks the user to enter data repeatedly until he/she keys in the word 'Finish'.
+In Visual Basic 2012, we have three types of Loops, they are the For.....Next loop, the Do loop. and the While.....End while loop

-For counter=startNumber to endNumber One or more statements Next
+For counter=startNumber to endNumber (Step increment) One or more VB statements Next<

-To exit a For.....Next Loop, you can place the Exit For statement within the loop; and it is typically used together with the If....Then.....statement.
+To exit a For.....Next Loop, you can place the Exit For statement within the loop; and it is normally used together with the If...Then...statement.
 For its application, you can refer to example 11.1 d.

 Dim counter as Integer For counter=1 to 10 ListBox1.Items.Add (counter) Next